 In organic tea cultivation one can often see plant diseases, which are mostly caused be nutrient deficiency due to the missing application of high-quality organic fertiliser (compost).
 Out of necessity and lacking knowledge about organic agriculture, these diseases are then often treated with chemical pesticides.
 Although there are mostly natural treatments available, they are not used either because the farmers do not know them or because they are too expensive.

 Direct or indirect contaminations of the organic cultivated agricultural land and contaminations by environmental chemicals deriving from the general environmental pollution during processing are diverse and can be monitored and minimised only to a limited extent.
 The way of dealing with such contaminations is poorly regulated within the EU regulation on organic products, in the regulation on maximum levels for certain contaminants in foodstuffs and the regulation on maximum levels for pesticide residues in human food.
 The laws often base on false assumptions which substances end up in the product as prohibited protection products and which as the result of allowed environmental contaminations.
-The substances can be identical in their chemical composition and thus it is impossible to clearly refer to one or the other regulation.

 Parallel production, i.e. the simultaneous production of conventional and organic tea, can hardly be controlled, but is still allowed by the EU regulation.